dappinsight/awesome-dapps/readme.md

 ### Education

+- [Dapp Insight](https://dappinsight.com) - A curated listing of Dapps built on Ethereum.
 - [State of the DApps](https://dapps.ethercasts.com/) - [:octocat:](https://github.com/EtherCasts/state-of-the-dapps) - State of the DApps lists of all Ethereum DApps known to mankind

 ### Shopping